PROPERTY ASSESSMENTS AND ASSESSMENT REVIEW BOARD

 - whether the property is assessable

-- whether the property is exempt from taxation under a bylaw under section 364.1 of the Act
+- any extent to which the property is exempt from taxation under a bylaw under section 364.1 of the Act

 Complaints may relate to any assessed property, but may not be made about any tax rate.
 Further, the Assessment Review Board has no jurisdiction to deal with a complaint about linear property.